The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 Add the yield-bearing potential of stablecoins and you get a flywheel that can fund incentives at a scale the TradFi card networks never could.
 For the first time, on-chain payments aren’t just theoretically better—they can be operationally and commercially superior.

-How is this relevant to Kablio?
+How is the Coinbase protocol relevant to Kablio?

 Kablio.com is a jobs marketplace for the built environment.
 It connects employers with recruiters and workers—so they can find and pay each other.
 Their payments and reputation will be managed by a permissionless protocol (built by us).
-The points below highlight how our protocol mirrors Coinbase’s Commerce Payments Protocol and helps reduce take rates.

-Example: A recruiter’s fee is split into three tranches that pay out only if the hire they placed stays six months.
+A recruiter’s fee is split into three tranches that pay out only if the hire they placed stays six months.
 At checkout, the employer signs SPL-Token::approveChecked, granting a program-derived address (PDA) delegate rights over the full USDC liability.
 This writes a delegate record in the employer’s token account—no funds move, no escrow is opened.

-Our scheduler monitors on-chain events: once the hire is confirmed, it calls TokenProgram::transferChecked as the delegate to capture tranche 1.
-Solana validates the delegate entry, so no additional employer signature is needed.
 The scheduler captures tranche 2 at the 90-day mark and tranche 3 at 180 days, each time reducing the remaining allowance.
 If the hire leaves early, the employer simply submits revoke, which deletes the delegate record and blocks further pulls.
 The result is milestone-based capture without upfront escrow, leaving custody—and any yield—on the client side until each condition is met.

 Conclusion